freqtrade/freqtrade/docs/freqai.md

 !!!
 Note
     Although fractional `backtest_period_days` is allowed, the user should be ware that the `--timerange` is divided by this value to determine the number of models that FreqAI will need to train in order to backtest the full range.
 For example, if the user wants to set a `--timerange` of 10 days, and asks for a `backtest_period_days` of 0.1, FreqAI will need to train 100 models per pair to complete the full backtest.
 This is why it is physically impossible to truly backtest FreqAI adaptive training.
 The best way to fully test a model is to run it dry and let it constantly train.
 In this case, backtesting would take the exact same amount of time as a dry run.

-## Running Freqai
+## Running FreqAI

-### Training and backtesting
+### Backtesting

-The freqai training/backtesting module can be executed with the following command:
+The FreqAI backtesting module can be executed with the following command:

 ```bash
 freqtrade backtesting --strategy FreqaiExampleStrategy --config config_freqai.example.json --freqaimodel LightGBMRegressor --timerange 20210501-20210701
 ```

+Backtesting mode requires the user to have the data pre-downloaded (unlike dry/live, where FreqAI automatically downloads the necessary data).
+The user should be careful to consider that the range of the downloaded data is more than the backtesting range.
+This is because FreqAI needs data prior to the desired backtesting range in order to train a model to be ready to make predictions on the first candle of the user set backtesting range.
+More details on how to calculate the data download timerange can be found [here](#deciding-the-sliding-training-window-and-backtesting-duration).

 If this command has never been executed with the existing config file, then it will train a new model for each pair, for each backtesting window within the bigger `--timerange`.